 Eligible expression of interest applications will be considered for shortlisting against the following criteria:

-- the concept/idea – its distinctiveness, clarity of objectives
+- the concept/idea: its distinctiveness and clarity of objectives,

-If your project is shortlisted, you will be invited to submit further materials, which you must provide within two weeks.
-(Note that the project must be fully budgeted and production-ready, with a plan for how finance can be raised, but finance does not all have to be in place.)
+If your project is shortlisted then within two weeks of being notified you will be invited to attend a meeting, in person or via Skype, with the Screen Australia assessors to present an overview of your project.
+Screen Australia is unable to contribute to the costs of attending the presentation.
+At this meeting you can present your project to assessment team.
+(Note the project must be fully budgeted and production-ready, with a plan for how finance can be raised, but finance does not all have to be in place).
+Prior to the presentation meeting you will need to provide:

-- a marketing and release plan (at least one page), including, as relevant, broadcast, film festival pathway, theatrical release and/or innovative distribution strategy (see Pathways to audience, page 8)
+- a marketing and release plan (at least one page), including, as relevant, broadcast, film festival pathway, theatrical release and/or innovative distribution strategy (see Pathways to audience)

 - a production schedule and methodology, including appropriate milestones